erbeck/lawlibrary.colorado.edu/sites/all/themes/ninesixty/README.txt

   changed to hyphens.

 - Additional .push-x and .pull-x classes have been added.
-  update: The push and pull classes have been incorporated into 960.gs source.

 - Right-to-left languages are supported.
-It does not use the RTL styles included with 960.gs source due to the way Drupal core handles RTL styles.

-- The ".clear" class from 960.css repurposed to clear blocks with content.
-The br.clear method can be used in its place while .clear can be applied to elements that contain content.
+It's not part of the 960 download.
+  It has been extended to support Drupal's rtl language system.

+- Removed ".clear-fix" and ".clear" classes from 960.css.
+Drupal works with ".clear-block" which uses the same technique used in .clear-fix.
+The .clear class on the other hand is too commonly used as a class name and the properties can cause confusion since anything with that property will disappear.
+A standard <br /> tag can be used in its place.

 - Removed the "outline:0;" rule from reset.css.
 Adding it back manually prevents OS specific outline styles from being used.
 Specifically Webkit and